mdn/stumptown-content/content/html/elements/video/attributes/crossorigin.md

 ## Values

-- `anonymous`
+### `anonymous`

 Sends a cross-origin request without a credential.
 In other words, it sends the `Origin:` HTTP header without a cookie, X.509 certificate, or performing HTTP Basic authentication.
 If the server does not give credentials to the origin site (by not setting the `Access-Control-Allow-Origin:` HTTP header), the image will be _tainted_, and its usage restricted.

-- `use-credentials`
+### `use-credentials`

 Sends a cross-origin request with a credential.
 In other words, it sends the `Origin:` HTTP header with a cookie, a certificate, or performing HTTP Basic authentication.
 If the server does not give credentials to the origin site (through `Access-Control-Allow-Credentials:` HTTP header), the image will be _tainted_ and its usage restricted.

+## Type

+String